-Welcome to week 23 – two races this weekend.
-F1 is in Austria and NASCAR is at the road circuit of Sonoma in California.
-Sebastian has the links you need to make your picks at http://themotorracinggame.wordpress.com/2014-week-twenty-three-guide-and-links/.
+Welcome to week 25 – three races this weekend.
+F1 is at Silverstone in the U.K., NASCAR is back at Daytona, and Indycar is at Pocono in Pennsylvania.
+Sebastian has the links you need to make your picks at http://themotorracinggame.wordpress.com/2014-week-twenty-five-guide-and-links/.
 Picks can be made at: http://www.roadracetracks.com/motorracinggame.shtml.

 Scores from week 24:

 WRC Poland, MotoGP Holland, NASCAR Kentucky, Indycar Texas, USCC Watkins Glen, DTM Norisring: